tylercamp/palcalc/PalCalc.Solver/README.md

 just 1 normal attack equipped, the child has a 100% chance to inherit the "1 attack" from that other parent.

-As Pal Calc considers each possible child, it builds up a list of desired attacks that can be achieved somewhere in the parents' breeding tree (or on the parents themselves.)
+As PalCalc considers each possible child, it builds up a list of desired attacks that can be achieved somewhere in the parents' breeding tree (or on the parents themselves.)

-While IVs and passives are tracked closely through the breeding process, Pal Calc just holds a loose collection of details for attacks as they pass through each step.
+While IVs and passives are tracked closely through the breeding process, PalCalc just holds a loose collection of details for attacks as they pass through each step.
 The final choice of "who equips which attack" is saved for the very end.